dandevs/ncs/README.md

         let three = this.addComponent( Three );
         let two = this.addComponent( Two, [ 123 ] );

-        // Remoevs only this specific Three
+        // Removes only this specific Three
         this.removeComponent( three );

         // This will remove all Three on this entity